aprnd/asset-server/README.md

 - Clone from source.
 - Run `npm install`.
 - Decide on an environment name in the environment variable `AssetServerEnv`.
-IF you're running a local instance, `local` is a good bet.
+If you're running a local instance, `local` is a good bet.

+#### Configuration

 - Copy config.local.json.example to config.yourenv.json.
 - Change the bucket creation key (`bucketkey`, line 14).
 This is used to create new buckets to upload to.
 - If you wish, change `storagelocation`, line 19.
 This is the directory files are stored in.
+Make sure the directory exists and is writable by the user running the server.

+#### Running

-- Run app.js to start the server.
+Run app.js to start the server.
+If you want to set the environment name on the fly, you can run `AssetServerEnv=yourenv node app.js".

 ### Create a bucket